Gene Hackman and Betsy Arakawa's dog likely died of dehydration and starvation, report says

 Gene Hackman and Betsy Arakawa’s dog likely died of dehydration and starvation, report says

-A report obtained by The Associated Press from the Santa Fe County animal control agency details partial mummification and noted that while the severe decomposition could have obscured changes in the organs, there was no evidence of infectious disease, trauma or poisoning that could have resulted in death.
+A report obtained by The Associated Press from the state Department of Agriculture’s veterinary lab details partial mummification and noted that while the severe decomposition could have obscured changes in the organs, there was no evidence of infectious disease, trauma or poisoning that could have resulted in death.

 The report noted that the dog’s stomach was mostly empty except for small amounts of hair and bile.